pcercuei/bloom/README.md

 - Can load image files from CD, IDE (hard drive) or SD cards

-- Using HLE emulation for the BIOS, no BIOS file required (but one can optionally be supplied)
+- Using OpenBIOS for the BIOS, but official BIOS dumps can optionally be used.

 - Experimental PVR renderer, faster with low compatibility